Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Capeweed is a broadleaf annual weed with yellow daisy-like flowers.
 It can spread rapidly if left unchecked.

-Control tips: Hand-pulling capeweed can be effective for small patches if you get to them before the flowering stage.
+Control tips: Hand-pulling capeweed can be effective for small patches if you get to them before they flower.
 Avoid having bare patches of ground in late summer; the perfect space for growing capeweed.
-Once plants start seeding, they are easily spread.
+Once plants start seeding, they spread easily.
 Herbicides that target broadleaf weeds are suitable for larger areas.
 For advice on herbicides for capeweed, visit the Department of Natural Resources and Environment Tasmania.

 4. Oxalis (Oxalis spp.)